Verticator

 • tooltip: "data-name" or any other attribute of the vertical slide.

-• tooltip: "auto".
+• tooltip: true or tooltip: "auto".
 This will check titles of each slide in the order: data-verticator-tooltip, data-name, title, and if none found, headings inside each slide in the order: h1, h2, h3, h4.

 Option 10: scale